 If our politics become so corrupt that the very foundations of our government are ready to fall away, the pulpit is responsible for it.
 Let us not ignore this fact; but let us lay it to heart, and awake to our responsibility in respect to the morals of this nation.

 Scripture reveals: The Spirit of truth (or the Holy Ghost) whom the world cannot receive because it sees him not, neither knows him; but you know him; for he dwells with you, and shall be in you (John 14:17).

 It is unfortunate that we are entering a period of time that not only the world cannot see the Spirit of truth; but many in the church have lost sight of Him as well.
-The Spirit of Pentecost is slowly be ushered aside because of the allurement of the world.
-Worldliness has replaced sanctification, righteousness, and holiness.
+The Spirit of Pentecost is slowly being ushered aside because of the allurement of the world.
+Worldliness is replacing sanctification, righteousness, and holiness.

 The apostle John penned the words of Jesus, in writing: The Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever I have said to you (John 14:26).
 When he is come, he will convict the world of sin, and of righteousness, and of judgment (John 15:26).